Agenda

 -

-Opening Panel: Assessing the dynamic state of the private equity market
+Opening panel: Assessing the dynamic state of the private equity market

 • How has the definition of 'resilience' changed for PE firms in recent years We're seeing a growing appetite for specialised strategies and more flexible fund structures.